ParineetKaur/Tableau-Projects/README.md

 7. Practice through cases: Applying these skills to real-world, case-based exercises.

 ## COVID-19 Data Analysis Project
-The COVID-19 CSV file was too large to be uploaded here, so the project has been [linked HERE on this README](https://drive.google.com/file/d/1W6JPn0z8q-aFxaIxNdEau8-GialEr5aA/view?usp=sharing).
+The COVID-19 CSV file and related Tableau workbooks were too large to be uploaded here, so the project has been [linked HERE on this README](https://drive.google.com/file/d/1W6JPn0z8q-aFxaIxNdEau8-GialEr5aA/view?usp=sharing).

 ---